Addressing Stigmas around Minorities and Mental Health

 Many stigmas about minorities are playing out in the form of longstanding racism and police brutality and mental illness has plagued us in the form of many tragedies in both our educational system and everyday life.
 In each of these situations, lives have been lost, families have been devastated and the United States has become increasingly divided.

 Minority Mental Health Awareness month is a time to be reminded that being a minority is neither a moral failure or a treatable disease.
 However, mental illness is a treatable disease and no one deserves to suffer in silence or isolation.
-So, problems functioning in a social, work or family activities.
 If you know of someone in need, it is imperative that you open a dialog with them about seeking assistance, or at the very least, open your mind to be receptive to their struggles so they do not feel alone.

 To get help or refer someone in need, please call SouthLight at 919-787-6131.
 The first step is a phone call and assessment.